PierreMear/GNS3-Scala-lib/README.md

 ## Installation

 Download or clone the project then use `mvn -Dmaven.test.skip=true package` to produce the JAR.
 Then all you have to do is to add the JAR to your project.
-The jar is created with built-in depedencies so you don't have to worry about it.
+The jar is created with most of its depedencies built-in.
+To make it work, be sure to have the Scala library.

 ## Usage